Waddesdon Manor: Architecture

 Through Destailleur's vision, Waddesdon embodied an eclectic style based on the châteaux so admired by his patron, Baron Ferdinand.
-The towers at Waddesdon were based on those of the Château de Maintenon, and the twin staircase towers, on the north facade, were inspired by the staircase tower at the Château de Chambord.
+The towers at Waddesdon were based on those of the Château de Maintenon, and the twin staircase towers, on the north façade, were inspired by the staircase tower at the Château de Chambord.
 However, following the theme of unparalleled luxury at Waddesdon, the windows of the towers at Waddesdon were glazed, unlike those of the staircase at Chambord.
 They are also far more ornate.

 The structural design of Waddesdon was not entirely retrospective.
 Hidden from view were the most modern innovations of the late 19th century including a steel frame, which took the strain of walls on the upper floors, and which consequently permitted the layout of these floors to differ completely from the lower floors.
 The house also had hot and cold running water in its bathrooms, central heating, and an electric bell system to summon the numerous servants.
 The building contractor was Edward Conder & Son.

 After the manor was completed in 1883, Ferdinand quickly decided it was too small, as his architect had prophesied.
 The Bachelors' Wing to the east was extended after 1885 and the Morning Room, built in late-Gothic style, was added to the west after 1888.
 The stables to the west of the manor were built in 1884.
 Ferdinand and his stud groom devised the plan, working with Conder.
 Destailleur designed the facades in a French 17th-century style.